influxdata/telegraf/plugins/inputs/http_listener_v2/README.md

   ## more about them here:
   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   data_format = "influx"

+  ## Setting this option to true will collect tags and values from query params.
+  # collect_query_params = true

+  ## Which query params should be collected.
+  ## Leaving an empty list means all parameters will be collected.
+  # query_params_whitelist = []

+  ## Which query params should be collected as tags.
+  # query_params_tag_keys = []
 ```

 ### Metrics:

 Metrics are created from the request body and are dependant on the value of `data_format`.

+Setting `collect_query_params` option to true, will append fields from the URL query parameters to the metrics collected from the request body.
+It can also be used with an empty request body which will create a single metric from the query parameters only.

 ### Troubleshooting: